-As we have seen before, a WSDL file contains several element definitions optionally containing a plain-text documentation.
+As we have seen before, a WSDL file contains several element definitions optionally containing a plaintext documentation.
 The left side of figure 3 shows such a data structure.
-In order to simplify the WSDL XML representation in a format more suitable to apply text mining techniques, we decided to extract two documents from a WSDL description:

-- A set of couples (type, ident) representing the different elements defined in the WSDL.
-We have $type \in (Service, Port, PortType, Message, Type, Binding)$ the type of the element and ident the identifier of the element.
-We call this set of couples the identifier set. - A plain text containing the union of the plain-text documentations found in the WSDL file, called the global documentation.
+In order to simplify the WSDL XML representation in a format more suitable to apply text mining techniques, we decided to extract two documents from a WSDL description.
+First, a set of couples (type, ident) representing the different elements defined in the WSDL.
+We have $type \in (Ser$ vice, Port, PortType, Message, Type, Binding) the type of the element and ident the identifier of the element.
+We call this set of couples the identifier set.
+Second, a plain text containing the union of the plain-text documentations found in the WSDL file, called the global documentation.
 This pre-processing operation is summarized in the figure 3.